Ronaldo’s hat trick sends Portugal into Nations League final

-PORTO, Portugal — Cristiano Ronaldo scored a hat trick as Portugal defeated Switzerland 3-1 Wednesday to reach the final of the inaugural UEFA’s Nations League.
+Teenager Joao Felix, who has been called Ronaldo’s successor, made his international debut on Wednesday, but it was Ronaldo who scored the hat trick that gave Portugal a 3-1 win over Switzerland and a spot in the final of the inaugural Nations League.

+“Clearly these were three very important goals, beautiful goals,” Ronaldo said.
+“But the most important is that we won and that the team have qualified for the final, which was our objective.”

-Ronaldo converted a first-half free kick then netted two late goals to give the hosts a spot in Sunday’s final of UEFA’s newest competition.
+While the 19-year-old Felix wasn’t much of a factor, Ronaldo proved decisive again, converting a first-half free kick and netting two late goals that gave the hosts a chance of winning UEFA’s newest competition.

+“It’s one of those things you don’t have enough adjectives to describe,” Portugal coach Fernando Santos said.
+“He’s a genius.”

-Portugal will play either the Netherlands or England, which meet in the other semifinal on Thursday in Guimaraes.
+Portugal and Ronaldo will play either the Netherlands or England, which meet in the other semifinal on Thursday in Guimaraes.
 Switzerland will face that game’s loser in the third-place game, also on Sunday.

+“The objective was to get through,” Ronaldo said.
+“Whoever we face now will be difficult.
+Both the Netherlands and England are excellent teams and either will present great opposition.”

-Switzerland’s second-half equalizer by Ricardo Rodriguez came from a highly controversial penalty kick awarded after a video review that canceled out a penalty that had been awarded for Portugal as play continued.
+Ronaldo’s late double also helped erase the controversy surrounding Switzerland’s second-half equalizer by Ricardo Rodriguez.
+It came from a highly disputed penalty kick that was awarded after a video review, and which nullified a penalty that had been given to Portugal as play continued.

 Portugal will be seeking its second international title after winning the 2016 European Championship with a team led by Ronaldo.